-If you suspect your partner is picking at his/ her skin, it can be frustrating as a loving companion to sit back and watch.
-Often, I receive e-mails from partners who are upset for various reasons due to a partner’s picking which also includes questions on how to communicate with him/ her.
-The following includes practices I have used in my personal life and continue to promote due to their effectiveness in creating an open conversation about skin picking in a relationship.
+If you suspect a loved one is picking at their skin, it can be frustrating to sit back and watch.
+Often, I receive e-mails from people who are upset due to a friend, family member, or romantic partner’s picking- including questions on how to communicate with their concerns with them.
+The following includes practices I have used in my personal life and continue to promote due to their effectiveness in creating an open conversation about skin picking in any close relationship.

 1. “I see my partner skin picking and even trying to hide it from me.
 What do I do?”